 Ringworm is caused by microscopic skin fungi that live on the outer layer of the skin.
 You can get it from direct skin-to-skin contact with infected people or pets.
 It is also transmitted by sharing hats and personal hair grooming items, and through contact with locker room floors, shower stalls, seats, or clothing used by an infected person.
-Ringworm is more common in children 12 years of age or younger.
+It is more common in children 12 years of age or younger.

-When ringworm appears on the skin, it makes circular, reddish patches with raised borders.
+When a ringworm infection appears on the skin, it makes circular, reddish patches with raised borders.
 Eventually, the patches grow larger, and the centers of the patches turn clear, giving a ring-like appearance.
 The symptoms on the body usually appear 4-10 days after exposure.
 Scalp symptoms will appear in 10-14 days.
 Symptoms of ringworm on other parts of the body vary, for example:

 - Scalp: (tinea capitis) Begins with small bumps on the head that grow larger and form a circular pattern.
 Hair may become brittle and break, forming scaly, hairless patches.